 Independent Living Specialists will work with you to fully address these issues and assess how they might impact your total mobility needs and decision-making process.

-Finding a mobility device that works for you
+Finding a mobility aid that works for you

 Once your needs move past a cane, there are two categories of walkers from which to choose:

 Total mobility also extends to sitting in and rising from, chairs.
-This is especially true for individuals suffering from arthritis, general limited mobility or old age.
+This is especially true for individuals suffering from arthritis, general limited mobility or for aged care.
 Our lift chairs are the ideal solution as a built-in motor (some even have dual motors) lifts the chair up and forwards for easy sitting and standing positions, therefore aiding total mobility.

 Bring your questions.
 We have the answers.